minneq/minneq.github.io/faq.md

 * Basic first aid (bandages, gauze, antibiotic ointment, and more)

 #### Q: I can come early to help set up!
-A: That's really nice of you, but please ask a moderator first.
+A: That's really nice of you, but please ask a Moderator first.
 We appreciate the help, but sometimes end up with a "too many cooks" situation.
-If you are interested in helping out on a formal basis, you should look into becoming a MinneQ Helper!
+If you are interested in helping out on a formal basis, check out [Get Involved](/get_involved)!

 #### Q: How do I knock?
 Is there a secret handshake?
 A: Our standard procedure is that the front door will be shut for privacy, but unlocked during the event.
 Please do not knock or ring the doorbell!
 This is host dependent, and will be specified in invites if it differs from this.